Trump Guy: Plot

-Peter Griffin and his family move to Washington, D.C. after he was hired to work for the Trump administration at the end of the previous episode, "Hefty Shades of Gray".
-Meg Griffin is less than pleased about the move, but after meeting Ivanka Trump and getting a makeover, she suddenly becomes more attractive, at least by "Washington, D.C. standards".
-But when Ivanka leaves her with Donald Trump, he grabs Meg inappropriately by her privates, leaving her shocked and her family refusing to believe her when she tells them.
-But when Trump tries to molest her a second time, the rest of the Griffins catch him in the act.
-This leads Peter to resign from his job and to try to be a kinder man.
-But when he is unsurprisingly unable to keep this vow, Trump rubs it in his face and insults him as a failed role model.
+Peter Griffin and his family move to Washington, D.C. after he's hired to work for the Trump administration from the end of the previous episode, "Hefty Shades of Gray".
+Meg is less than pleased about the move, but after meeting Ivanka Trump and getting a makeover, she becomes more attractive (according to D.C standards as said by Brian).
+However, when Ivanka leaves her with Donald Trump he sexually assaults her, with her family refusing to believe her when she tells them.
+When Trump tries to molest her a second time, the rest of the Griffins catch him in the act, leading Peter to resign from his job and to try to be a kinder man.
+When he is unsurprisingly unable to keep this vow, Trump rubs it in his face and insults him as a failed role model.

 Peter and Trump engage in a protracted fight, after the former questions Trump's actual net worth.
 After brawling in the White House for several minutes and interrupting a press conference, the two steal separate airplanes from the Smithsonian Institution.
 The planes hit each other head on and crash, miraculously perched atop the Washington Monument.
 With Peter's life at stake, Trump becomes sympathetic and attempts to save Peter.
 Peter tries to grab on, but is unable to due to how small Trump's hands are.
 Trump lowers himself to try and grab Peter, but his hand slips from the ledge and the two begin a freefall towards the concrete below.
 However, they land on a cushion, having been saved by Justin Trudeau with an industrial air mattress.
 The Canadian Prime Minister checks that the duo are okay and then departs.
 Trump and Peter reconcile their grudges in the sunset and move on.
 In the ending scene, the Griffins break the fourth wall to encourage Americans to read the Steele dossier.